paper-krane/kado/docs/docs/0.8/breakpoints.md

 <h4 id="min-width-sass-variables">Min-Width SASS Variables <a href="#min-width-sass-variables">#</a></h4>
-<p>Since Origami is written in SASS and further compiled to CSS, you can customize these breakpoints easily in the <span class="highlight">"/scss/components/_variables.scss"</span> file.
-The file will give you the following variables which you can easily change and have effect all other Origami components.</p>
+<p>Since {{ site.title }} is written in SASS and further compiled to CSS, you can customize these breakpoints easily in the <span class="highlight">"/scss/components/_variables.scss"</span> file.
+The file will give you the following variables which you can easily change and have effect all other {{ site.title }} components.</p>
 <pre><code class="language-scss">// Media Queries
 $mobile-landscape-screen-up: 600px !default; // Used for min-width cases
 $tablet-landscape-screen-up: 992px !default; // Used for min-width cases